-This action would seek to incentivize advanced green building projects, such as the Living Building Challenge, through various types of incentives, to accelerate net zero energy projects in Bellevue.
-The program would be a pilot program initially, designed to incentivize and permit high-performing deep green buildings and support the navigation of any challenging design and permitting situations to ensure successful completion.
+This action will seek to incentivize advanced green building projects, such as the Living Building Challenge, through various types of incentives, to accelerate net zero energy projects in Bellevue.
+The program will be a pilot program initially, designed to incentivize and permit high-performing deep green buildings and support the navigation of any challenging design and permitting situations to ensure successful completion.

 E.1.3.
 Green building incentives.
-Review effectiveness of existing green building land use incentives and consider options for increasing the impact and making them more consistent across neighborhoods which are undergoing rezoning.
+Review effectiveness, consider options for increasing incentives, harmonize incentives across neighborhoods, and cross-promote incentives and programs with PSE and other providers.

 Bellevue provides land use incentives for green building in the downtown neighborhood and BelRed by allowing for additional development area (floor area ratio) for projects achieving higher levels of green building performance.
-This action would review the effectiveness of those existing incentives, consider adjustments to the incentives to make them more effective, and recommend green building incentives for other relevant neighborhoods.
+This action will review the effectiveness of those existing incentives, consider adjustments to the incentives to make them more effective, and recommend green building incentives for other relevant neighborhoods such as Wilburton.